circlefin/verite/packages/docs/verite/quick_start.md

 //  Issuer builds a manifest representing the type of credential (in this case a KYCAML credential) const manifest = buildKycAmlManifest({ id: issuerDidKey.controller })
-//  The credential application is created and returned as a JWT const application = await buildAndSignCredentialApplication(subject, manifest)
+//  The credential application is created and returned as a JWT const application = await composeCredentialApplication(subject, manifest)
 //  The decoded JWT is necessary when it comes time to issue the verifiable presentation which will include this credential const decodedApplication = await validateCredentialApplication(application)
 //  The attestation is a standardized representation of the issuer